Effects of nuclear matter properties in neutron star mergers

 \section{Abstract}

 The dynamics in mergers of \ac{BNS} systems depend sensitively on the \ac{EOS} of dense matter.
 This has profound implications on the emission of \acp{GW} and the ejection of matter in the merger and post-merger phases and is thus of high interest for multi-messenger astronomy.
 Today, a variety of nuclear \acp{EOS} are available with various underlying microphysical models.
 This calls for a study to focus on EOS effects from different physical nuclear matter properties and their influence on \ac{BNS} mergers.
 We perform simulations of equal-mass \ac{BNS} mergers with a set of 9 different \acp{EOS} based on Skyrme density functionals.
 In the models, we systematically vary the effective nucleon mass, incompressibility, and symmetry energy at saturation density.
 This allows us to investigate the influence of specific nuclear matter properties on the dynamics of \ac{BNS} mergers.
 We analyze the impact of these properties on the merger dynamics, the fate of the remnant, disk formation, ejection of matter, and gravitational wave emission.
-Our results indicate that some aspects of the merger are sensitive to the \ac{EOS} around saturation density while others are sensitive to the behavior towards higher densities, e.g., characterized by the slope of the pressure as a function of density.
+Our results indicate that some aspects of the merger, such as the frequencies of the post-merger gravitational-wave spectrum and the shock-heated ejecta mass, are sensitive to the EOS around saturation density while others, such as the contraction of the remnant and the tidal ejecta mass, are sensitive to the behavior towards higher densities, e.g., characterized by the slope of the pressure versus density.
 The detailed density dependence of the \ac{EOS} thus needs to be taken into account to describe its influence on \ac{BNS} mergers.

 \acresetall